 If you wish for a "FERPA block" on directory information to remain in effect after your last term of enrollment, a separate written request must be made to the Registrar prior to the end of that term.
 Such a block will remain in place until removed in writing.

-I have read the policy above and am aware of the full policy in the USSA Catalog.
-Your initials here
+I have read the policy above and am award e of the full policy in the USSA Catalog --- --